|1. Description - |

 - Identify and assess the dominant styles (Cubism, Surrealism, etc.) in modern art based on their impact twentieth-century culture.

 - Develop a rationale for Pop Art using a methodology focusing on social and economic changes in twentieth-century America.

 |3.
 Special Facilities and/or Equipment - |

-- Textbooks, notebook; an adequate lecture hall that can be darkened to show slides and films.
+- Textbooks, notebook; an adequate lecture hall that can be darkened to show projected images and films.